abearman/abearman.github.io/_posts/2016-02-21-intro-to-cv.md

 Features are the information extracted from images in terms of numerical values that are difficult for humans to understand and correlate, but are easy for a computer to "understand."
 In computer vision, feature are sometimes called descriptors.
 We will use these two terms interchangeably.

 Generally, the feature extracted from an image are of a much lower dimension than the original image.
 This reduction in dimensionality reduces the computation of processing the batch of image.

+Typically, a feature descriptor converts an image of size width x height x 3 (color channels) to a feature vector of length $$n$$.

+We then can feed these feature vectors into any kind of model we want (e.g., Support Vector Machines) for a variety of problem domains! (e.g., object recognition, image classification).

 ## Global vs. Local Feature Descriptors
 A feature descriptor encodes an image in a way that allows it to be compared and matched to other images.

 A **global descriptor** describes the entire image.
 Global features include contour representations, shape descriptors, and texture features.
-An example of a global feature descriptor is the [Histogram of Oriented Gradients](#histogram-of-oriented-gradients) (HOG).
+An example of a global feature descriptor is the [Histogram of Oriented Gradients](#histogram-of-oriented-gradients-hog) (HOG).
 Global feature descriptors are generally not very robust, as a change in part of the image may cause it to fail.

 A **local descriptor** describes a patch within an image.
 Multiple local descriptors are used to match an image.
 This makes them more robust to changes between the matched images (e.g., lighting, deformation, occlusion, etc.).
 [SIFT](#sift) and SURF are good examples of local features.